 Trane Technologies PLC Executive Vice President Paul Camuti Sells Company Shares

-On February 5, 2024, Paul Camuti, Executive Vice President of Trane Technologies PLC (NYSE:TT), executed a sale of 549 shares of the company.
+On February 9, 2024, Paul Camuti, Executive Vice President of Trane Technologies PLC, executed a sale of 508 shares of the company.
 The transaction was filed with the SEC and can be found in the following SEC Filing.

 Trane Technologies PLC is a global climate innovator.
-With a diverse portfolio that includes heating, cooling, and transport refrigeration solutions, the company is committed to reducing carbon emissions and creating sustainable solutions for a variety of industries.
+The company offers heating, ventilation, and air conditioning (HVAC) systems, transport refrigeration, and building management solutions, among other products and services.
+It operates under well-known brands such as Trane and Thermo King, providing energy-efficient solutions in buildings and homes and for transportation.

-Over the past year, the insider has sold a total of 10,549 shares and has not made any purchases.
-This latest sale continues a trend observed over the past year, where there have been 18 insider sells and no insider buys.
+Over the past year, the insider has sold a total of 11,057 shares and has not made any purchases.
+This latest sale continues a trend of insider selling at Trane Technologies PLC, with a total of 22 insider sells and no insider buys over the past year.

-On the day of the sale, shares of Trane Technologies PLC were trading at $271.64, resulting in a market capitalization of $61.952 billion.
-The price-earnings ratio of the stock stands at 30.97, which is above both the industry median of 15.08 and the company's historical median.
+On the date of the sale, shares of Trane Technologies PLC were trading at $273.34, resulting in a market capitalization of $61,768.186 billion.
+The price-earnings ratio stood at 30.95, which is above both the industry median of 15.1 and the company's historical median price-earnings ratio.

-The stock's price-to-GF-Value ratio is 1.25, with a GF Value of $216.62, indicating that Trane Technologies PLC is considered modestly overvalued according to GuruFocus's valuation model.
+The stock's price of $273.34 compared to the GuruFocus Value of $217.50 indicates a price-to-GF-Value ratio of 1.26, suggesting that Trane Technologies PLC is modestly overvalued according to this metric.

 The GF Value is determined by considering historical trading multiples such as price-earnings, price-sales, price-book, and price-to-free cash flow ratios, an adjustment factor based on the company's past returns and growth, and future business performance estimates provided by Morningstar analysts.